ethersphere/bee-docs/docs/bee/installation/hive.md

 Because of how the swarm is structured, we recommend that users wishing to scale up their Bee operation, or set up a commercial Bee hive should seek to run many instances of Bee simultaneously.
-Read <a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> for more information on how the swarm comes together.
+Read [The Book of Swarm](https://www.ethswarm.org/the-book-of-swarm-2.pdf) for more information on how the swarm comes together.

 Swarm provides tooling to help you install many Bees at once.